VoxSecuritatis/Blog-GRC-QuantitativeQualitativeRiskAnalysis/README.md

-## Blog:  Quantitative and Qualitative Risk Assessment in Cybersecurity: A Short Guide
+## Blog:  Quantitative and Qualitative Risk Assessment: A Short Guide

 Date: 2025-02-21

 ---

 ## Introduction
-Risk assessment is a cornerstone of effective cybersecurity governance, risk management, and compliance (GRC) programs.
+Risk assessment is a cornerstone of effective governance, risk management, and compliance (GRC) programs.
 It enables organizations to:

 - Identify, analyze, and prioritize risks to their information assets
 - Ensure that appropriate controls are implemented to mitigate these risks